-The Aboriginal Children’s Hurt & Healing (ACHH) Initiative is a research initiative which aims to improve Aboriginal children’s healthcare experiences.
-The ACHH Initiative seeks to better understand the pain and hurt experience of Aboriginal children and youth.
+The Aboriginal Children’s Hurt & Healing (ACHH) Initiative is a research initiative which aims to improve Indigenous children’s healthcare experiences.
+The ACHH Initiative seeks to better understand the pain and hurt experience of Indigenous children and youth.
 By gathering individual stories and artwork the ACHH Initiative has begun to understand the cultural differences in both the emotional and physical pain experience.

-To date the ACHH Initiative has collaborated with four First Nations communities across the Maritime provinces (Mi’kma’ki & Wolastoqey regions).
+To date, the ACHH Initiative has collaborated with four First Nations communities across the Maritime Provinces (Mi’kma’ki & Wolastoqey regions).
 Conversation sessions have been held with key community groups (children & youth, parents, Elders, teachers & health clinicians) as well as art sessions with children and youth.
 Results have shown a cultural stoicism regarding pain expression possibly stemming from a history of residential schooling.
-Beyond this, community members have highlighted a profound understanding of pain as something that is experienced on multiple levels - physical, emotional, mental and spiritual.
-Health utilization data has further supported our findings by identifying significantly more painful experiences than non-Aboriginal children associated with a range of areas (dental, ear, throat, headache, injury, etc.).
+Beyond this, our research has highlighted a profound understanding of pain as something that is experienced on multiple levels - physical, emotional, mental and spiritual.
+Health utilization data has further supported the findings by identifying significantly more painful experiences than non-Indigenous children in a range of areas (dental, ear, throat, headache, injury, etc.).

 Our work has allowed us to produce meaningful, community focused deliverables such as curriculum that is offered to university and clinical settings, practice guidelines for clinicians, creation of a Kids Hurt App, travelling art exhibition, training and mentorship for Indigenous young people and building partnerships to enhance community services.
 With the information gathered, the ACHH Initiative is addressing the Truth and Reconciliation Calls to Action by creating mechanisms to help support Indigenous children and youth in the healthcare setting.